Traits

 Interactions:

-• Illuminated: When Gilt and Illuminated are both present, skin and hooves will present as a bright, shiny-white version of Gilt.
+• Illuminated: When Gilt and Illuminated are both present, skin and hooves will present as a bright version of Gilt.

 • White Markings: When Gilt is present, white markings have no effect on the skin.